Cleveland: Growth and expansion

-Despite the immigration restrictions of 1921 and 1924, the city's population continued to grow throughout the 1920s.
+Cleveland's population continued to grow throughout the Roaring Twenties.
+The decade saw the establishment of the city's Playhouse Square, and the rise of the risqué Short Vincent.
+The Bal-Masque balls of the avant-garde Kokoon Arts Club scandalized the city.
+Jazz came to prominence in Cleveland during this period.
 Prohibition first took effect in Ohio in May 1919 (although it was not well-enforced in Cleveland), became law with the Volstead Act in 1920, and was eventually repealed nationally by Congress in 1933.
 The ban on alcohol led to the rise of speakeasies throughout the city and organized crime gangs, such as the Mayfield Road Mob, who smuggled bootleg liquor across Lake Erie from Canada into Cleveland.
-The Roaring Twenties also saw the establishment of Cleveland's Playhouse Square and the rise of the risqué Short Vincent entertainment district.
-The Bal-Masque balls of the avant-garde Kokoon Arts Club scandalized the city.
-Jazz came to prominence in Cleveland during this period.

-In 1929, the city hosted the first of many National Air Races, and Amelia Earhart flew to the city from Santa Monica, California in the Women's Air Derby (nicknamed the "Powder Puff Derby" by Will Rogers).
-The Van Sweringen brothers commenced construction of the Terminal Tower skyscraper in 1926 and, by the time it was dedicated in 1930, Cleveland had a population of over 900,000.
-The era of the flapper also marked the beginning of the golden age in Downtown Cleveland retail, centered on major department stores Higbee's, Bailey's, the May Company, Taylor's, Halle's, and Sterling Lindner Davis, which collectively represented one of the largest and most fashionable shopping districts in the country, often compared to New York's Fifth Avenue.
+The era of the flapper marked the beginning of the golden age in Downtown Cleveland retail, centered on major department stores Higbee's, Bailey's, the May Company, Taylor's, Halle's, and Sterling Lindner Davis, which collectively represented one of the largest and most fashionable shopping districts in the country, often compared to New York's Fifth Avenue.
+In 1929, Cleveland hosted the first of many National Air Races, and Amelia Earhart flew to the city from Santa Monica, California in the Women's Air Derby.
+The Van Sweringen brothers commenced construction of the Terminal Tower skyscraper in 1926 and oversaw it to completion in 1927.
+By the time the building was dedicated as part of Cleveland Union Terminal in 1930, the city had a population of over 900,000.

 Cleveland was hit hard by the Wall Street Crash of 1929 and the subsequent Great Depression.
 A center of union activity, the city saw significant labor struggles in this period, including strikes by workers against Fisher Body in 1936 and against Republic Steel in 1937.
 The city was also aided by major federal works projects sponsored by President Franklin D. Roosevelt's New Deal.
 In commemoration of the centennial of Cleveland's incorporation as a city, the Great Lakes Exposition debuted in June 1936 at the city's North Coast Harbor, along the Lake Erie shore north of downtown.
 Conceived by Cleveland's business leaders as a way to revitalize the city during the Depression, it drew four million visitors in its first season, and seven million by the end of its second and final season in September 1937.

-On December 7, 1941, Imperial Japan attacked Pearl Harbor and declared war on the United States.
-One of the victims of the attack was a Cleveland native, Rear Admiral Isaac C. Kidd.
+On December 7, 1941, Imperial Japan attacked Pearl Harbor and declared war on the U.S. Two of the victims of the attack were Cleveland natives – Rear Admiral Isaac C. Kidd and ensign William Halloran.
 The attack signaled America's entry into World War II.
 A major hub of the "Arsenal of Democracy", Cleveland under Mayor Frank Lausche contributed massively to the U.S. war effort as the fifth largest manufacturing center in the nation.
 During his tenure, Lausche also oversaw the establishment of the Cleveland Transit System, the predecessor to the Greater Cleveland Regional Transit Authority.